Reserve Syrah 2014

 Bottle Closure: Cork

-Vinification: Fermented in open-top stainless steel fermenters.
+Vinification: It is fermented in open-top stainless steel fermenters.
 It is wild ferment.
 Hand plunged two times daily.
 Post fermentation soak for two to three weeks followed by maturation in barrel.

 >> "I recently opened a bottle of Stonecroft 2006 Syrah.
 It was terrific.
 I expect this wine to be even better.
 It’s wonderfully dense with a genuine “old vine” texture.
 Packed with dark berry, plum, black pepper, chocolate/mocha, liquorice and mixed spice flavours.
 This is a long distance runner, although it is deliciously drinkable now."